 • Demonstrate ability to engage in the administrative duties of the pharmacy

-• Identify and understand the ways pharmacy technician support the pharmacist in the performance of their duties
+• Identify and understand the ways pharmacy technicians support the pharmacist in the performance of their duties

 • Demonstrate knowledge and skills necessary to pass the Pharmacy Technician Certification Board (PTCB) Exam or the National Healthcareer Association (ExCPT) exam.